CianMRoche/CianMRoche.github.io/_pages/caustica-documentation.md

 WebGL2 GPU renderer.

 - A single **GLSL 300 es fragment shader** runs the full multiplane lensing computation per pixel: it re-implements the multiplane recursion, all lens deflection models, all source brightness profiles, and tone mapping entirely on the GPU.
 - Scene data (plane redshifts, lens positions and parameters, source positions and parameters, pasted-image textures) are packed into uniform arrays and uploaded each frame.
+Fermat mode additionally receives up to 8 saddle-image $\varphi$ values as a float array uniform so the shader can highlight those contour levels.
+- The shader includes `lensPotential()` for analytic per-model potentials and `traceToPlaneWithPsi()`, which traces the ray while accumulating the effective potential $\psi_\text{eff}$ used in the Fermat quantity map.
-- The `Renderer` class manages the WebGL context, shader compilation, geometry, and texture slots. `setScene(planes, dist, fov, toneMap, toneMapParam)` triggers a redraw.
+- The `Renderer` class manages the WebGL context, shader compilation, geometry, and texture slots. `setScene(planes, dist, fov, toneMap, toneMapParam, vizMode, vizSrcIdx, isDark, saddlePhis)` triggers a redraw.
 - `preserveDrawingBuffer: true` is set on the WebGL context to allow screenshot and recording capture.

 ### `main.js`